 Serving as a prison, the accused were held in dungeons and often tortured to extract confessions.
 Under medieval law, people had to confess before they could be found guilty, so torture played an important role in the history of Gravensteen Castle.
 You can visit the various torture chambers and view instruments used for extracting confessions.

-Where to Eat: I really wish we had had another night in Ghent!
-Patershol is an adorable neighborhood and is often referred to as the culinary heart of the city.
+I really wish we had had another night in Ghent!
+Patershol is an adorable neighborhood & is often referred to as the culinary heart of the city.
 We had a fantastic dinner at De Stokerij — but as in most other European cities, reservations are strongly recommended!
-As for breakfast…almost everything was closed (it was Monday), and we ended up grabbing a small bite to eat at a local coffeeshop, which turned out to be strictly vegan.
+As for breakfast… almost everything was closed (it was Monday), & we ended up grabbing a small bite to eat at a local coffeeshop, which turned out to be strictly vegan.
 (Needless to say, we were ready for a delicious meal once we arrived in Amsterdam that afternoon!)

-How Long to Stay: If you arrive early in the morning, one full day and night should be sufficient!
-But, it really depends on how much you plan to see and eat, and if you’d like to visit any museums.
-Also, don’t forget shops close early on weekends and many restaurants and major sightseeing attractions may be closed on Monday’s!
+If you arrive early in the morning, one full day and night should be sufficient!
+But, it really depends on how much you plan to see & eat, & if you’d like to visit any museums.
+Also, don’t forget shops close early on weekends, & many restaurants & major sightseeing attractions are closed on Monday’s!

-Transportation: We arrived by InterCity train, where we then took Tram 1 to the city center.
-Make sure you purchase your tram ticket before boarding and don’t get separated from your travel companion 😉
+We arrived by InterCity train, where we then took Tram 1 to the city center.
+Make sure you purchase your tram ticket before boarding and don’t get separated from your travel companion!